The High Cost of Cheap Solar (And Battery) Systems

 I could go on and on – but I’m starting to get depressed!

-If you want a solar power system that is well designed for your roof and your consumption patterns;
+If you want a system that is well designed for your roof and your consumption patterns;

-- One that is genuinely designed with a view to adding batteries in the future
+- One that is genuinely designed to all relevant standards

-- One that uses good quality panels, inverters, racking, wires and isolators
+- One that uses good quality panels, inverters, batteries racking, wires and isolators

 - One that is installed by a trained electrician who is paid a fair wage and is given the time to do things properly